BertrandServin/yapp/README.md

 ## Usage

 `yapp` has a command line interface that is used to launch different commands.
+Type `yapp -h` for detailed help.
 The basic syntax is :

 ```bash
 yapp <command> <args1, args2, ..., argsN>